 What will you learn in this workshop?

-Are you interested in bringing my two day onsite "Lean Tools" workshop to your organization?
+Are you interested in bringing my “Lean Tools” workshop to your organization?

 You can initiate the on-site workshop setup process by sending me a e-mail at email@example.com indicating which workshop you would like to bring into your facility.
-I will then work with a contact person from your location to arrange the workshop logistics, and more importantly, to customize the workshop to meet the specific needs that you have.
-We will also prepare a firm delivery cost at that time.
-You will be invoiced for the workshop costs following the event.
+I will then work with a contact person from your location to complete the course registration process and arrange the workshop logistics.
+More importantly, we will work with you to customize the workshop so it meets the specific needs that you have.

-Again, if a course does not meet your expectations, your participation fee will be refunded
+If a course does not meet your expectations, your participation fee will be refunded.